dagger/dagger/docs/current/faq.md

 ### Can I configure the Dagger Engine Runner?

 Yes.
-By replacing the `/etc/dagger/engine.toml` with yours, you can configure the runner with CA certs, registry mirrors or privileges.
-However, this is a temporary solution until we develop a better interface later.
-[Read more about Engine configuration](https://github.com/dagger/dagger/blob/main/core/docs/d7yxc-operator_manual.md).
+By replacing the `/etc/dagger/engine.toml` file with your custom configuration, you can configure the Dagger Engine with CA certs, registry mirrors or additional privileges.
+However, note that this is a temporary solution and may change in future.
+[Read more about Dagger Engine configuration](https://github.com/dagger/dagger/blob/main/core/docs/d7yxc-operator_manual.md).

 ### I am stuck.
 How can I get help?